This blog may contain affiliate links. Read our disclosure policy for more info.

 Guatape is a small resort town located not far from Medellin.
 It is well known as Colombia’s most colorful town – it is just beautiful!
 But besides the colorful streets, there is actually a lot to do and see in Guatape.
 From boat tours to climbing the massive rock, there’s plenty to keep you busy.

-From Medellin, the best way to visit Guatape in only one day is on an organized day trip.
+The best way to visit Guatape is on a tour from Medellin for an organized day trip.
 While you can take the public bus, Guatape is about a 2-hour bus ride away, and between waiting for buses and getting to the stations, you’ll waste a lot of time.

 This particular day trip to Guatape from Medellin includes climbing the rock El Penol (entrance fee not included) as well as a boat ride on the lake.
 It lasts for over 8 hours and will consume your entire day.
 Lunch is also included!